NACUBO Benchmarking Tool

 Data Currently Available in the Tool

-At present time, the online tool is available to institutions that participated in the 2012 NACUBO Tuition Discounting Study, the 2012 NACUBO Endowment Study, or the 2011 NACUBO Student Financial Service Survey.
-If your institution participated in one or more of these studies, you may now login to "My NACUBO" to access the online tool.
+At present time, the online tool is available to NACUBO-member institutions that participated in the 2012 NACUBO Tuition Discounting Study, the 2013 NACUBO-Commonfund Study of Endowments, or the 2013 NACUBO Student Financial Service Survey.
+If your institution participated in one or more of these studies, AND your institution is a current NACUBO member, you may now login to "My NACUBO" to access the online tool.

 How To Login